jiholland/zabbix/README.md

-# zabbix
+# Zabbix
-Zabbix templates for Cisco Catalyst, Cisco Nexus and Checkpoint.
+Zabbix templates for Cisco Catalyst, Cisco Nexus, Cisco AireOS and Checkpoint.<br>
+Should work without having to add any additional mibs.